Genetic epistemology: Aims

-The goal of genetic epistemology is to link the validity of knowledge to the model of its construction – i.e., the context in which knowledge is gained affects its perception, quality, and degree of retention.
-Further, genetic epistemology seeks to explain the process of cognitive development (from birth) in four primary stages: sensorimotor (birth to age 2), pre-operational (2-7), concrete operational (7-11), and formal operational (11 years onward).
+The goal of genetic epistemology is to link the knowledge to the model of its construction – i.e., the context in which knowledge is gained affects its perception, quality, and degree of retention.
+Further, genetic epistemology seeks to explain the process of cognitive development (from birth) in four primary stages: sensorimotor (birth to age 2), pre-operational (2–7), concrete operational (7–11), and formal operational (11 years onward).

 As an example, consider that for children in the sensorimotor stage, teachers should try to provide a rich and stimulating environment with ample objects to play with.
 Then with children in the concrete operational stage, learning activities should involve problems of classification, ordering, location, conservation using concrete objects.
 The main focus is on the younger years of development.
 Assimilation occurs when the perception of a new event or object occurs to the learner in an existing schema and is usually used in the context of self-motivation.
 In Accommodation, one accommodates the experiences according to the outcome of the tasks.
 The highest form of development is equilibration.
 Equilibration encompasses both assimilation and accommodation as the learner changes how they think to get a better answer.

 Piaget believed that knowledge is a biological function that results from the actions of an individual through change.
 He also stated that knowledge consists of structures, and comes about by the adaptation of these structures with the environment.

-Piaget's genetic epistemology is halfway between formal logic and dialectical logic.
-Piaget's epistemology is midway between objective idealism and materialism.